abheist/tweetcat-frontend/README.md

 ## Getting Started

-First, install the dependencies with `pnpn install` the development server:
+First, install the dependencies with `pnpm install` the development server:

 ```bash
 pnpm dev